amilinovic/hawaii/README.md

 Save the generated file to the application's `src/main/resources` folder and rename it to `service_account.json`.

+- Create `application.properties` in reference to `application.properties.example`.
+Setup configurations based on your needs.

 #### Create MySQL database:
 ```sh
 Database name: hawaii